Auxeno/diamond-ppo/roadmap.md

 - Checkpointer should basically just save model weights to disk periodically
 - Logic to do this can be internal for max encapsulation

-### Add timer
-- Dig out timer from your old code, lets you separately profile different parts of the code
-- Also prints logs nicely after a training run

 ### Verify
 - Verify GAE calculation is correct compared to CleanRL's.
 If it is that's awesome